 EOU invites first-year and international transfer students to apply for a fully-funded academic bridge program focused on scholarly inquiry and academic success.
 Students selected for this program will earn two free college credits.
 Working from the theme “Stories of Place,” participants will get to know faculty, staff, and students from across the university while pursuing research about the communities and cultures in which we live and those we daily foster and create.

 Program dates: September 9 – 20, 2022

 To apply: 2022 application deadline passed.
 To add your name to the waiting list, email firstname.lastname@example.org no later than August 15, 2022.

-Pre-Session Commitment: All students enrolled in the bridge program will be asked to complete selected reading material prior to the session start.
-Books and other required course materials will be mailed to students mid-August.
+Pre-Session Commitment: All students enrolled in the bridge program will be asked to read Beth Piatote’s short story collection The Beadworkers and complete a series of informal journal entries related to the program theme prior to arrival.
+Books and other required course materials will be mailed to students starting in June.

 Students in all cohorts can expect to pursue authentic scholarly research while getting additional support and practice in college-level reading, writing, thinking, and mathematical problem solving.

 Designed in collaboration with the Office of Student Diversity and Inclusion, this program additionally supports BIPOC, international, Pacific Island, undocumented students’ and non-native speakers’ transition to EOU.
 Summer Bridge familiarizes new students with the region and fosters relationships among students, faculty, staff, and community members.